Storyville: Love Instead of Death—Writing With Heart

 My MFA Challenge

 I got my MFA at Murray State University, and for the bulk of my time there, I studied under Pulitzer-nominated author, Dale Ray Phillips.
 We worked only on short stories.
-When I came to him, I was halfway done with my novel, Disintegration (out this May with Random House Alibi) but he wanted to focus on short fiction.
+When I came to him, I was halfway done with my novel, Disintegration (released in May of 2015 with Random House Alibi) but he wanted to focus on short fiction.
 He told me to stop relying on the crutches I had, the gimmicks I used.
 He said to ease up on the sex, to not have it be so dominant.
 He said no more twist endings.
-And he said, no more dead bodies.
+And he said no more dead bodies.
 He issued a challenge, gave me an ultimatum, and you know what I did?
 I said yes.
 He was (and still is) an Encyclopedia of short story knowledge, and has published in The Atlantic, GQ, Ploughshares, and Harper’s as well as the Best American Short Stories and New Stories from the South: The Year's Best anthologies.
 I thought I could learn a lot from him—and I did.

 What I realized, ultimately, was that he was right.
 When I took out most of the hot sex, when I no longer relied upon twists, when I didn’t kill anybody, what was left?
 I had to reinvent myself, and study what really mattered about short story writing.
 I wrote about a father and his son, and how they disconnected after a divorce, how the boy built a rocket out of Tinkertoys, and somehow launched it, flying it to the moon (“Tinkering With the Moon,” in Gargoyle magazine).
 I wrote about a mother and son bonding over breaking the rules, camping out in their dining room, filling their living room with sand (“Garage Sales,” in Midwestern Gothic).
 I wrote about a husband and wife who thrived on paranoia, until the moment in time when they went too far, the games they played destroying their love, perception becoming reality (“Chasing Ghosts,” in Cemetery Dance).
 I wrote about a father who sees his daughter come of age, not so innocent any longer, realizing that he can’t control her, and never really could (“Sugar and Spice,” in the Chicago Center for Literature and Photography’s Weekender).
 And I wrote about a son realizing that his father isn’t as cold and distant as he once thought, and how he found a way to forgive him, to understand his father for who he was, and to accept him, warts and all (“Moving Heavy Objects,” which ended up online at storySouth).